Q. What is Digimap for Schools?

 A. Yes, absolutely.
 Digimap for Schools is a great resource for students undertaking their DofE

 award.
-The measurement and annotation tools allow students to plot routes on up to date maps, centred on their location
+The measurement and drawing tools allow students to plot routes on up to date maps, centred on their location